 Skip to main content

-Oregon Stewardship works the students on handson watershed projects in a four county area of Southwest Oregon.
-Collaborators include students at five high schools, Medford Parks and Recreation, and Oregon Department of Fish and Wildlife and a growing number of southwestern Oregon citizens’ groups and businesses.
+Oregon Stewardship works the students on hands-on watershed projects in Southwest Oregon.
+Collaborators include high school and college students, Medford Parks and Recreation, and Oregon Department of Fish and Wildlife and a growing number of southwestern Oregon citizens’ groups and businesses.

 Working with school districts and teachers, we lead students on hands on projects near their schools where they can plant trees and gardens and create nature trails.
 Students design and build the trails, create an informational brochure, and place sign markers along the trails.
 All projects that students create continue to be maintained by subsequent students year after year.
 High school students that work with Oregon Stewardship are eligible for scholarships for college or vocational education.
 High school students also mentor younger students on nature hikes and field trips.